AlgorithmicResearchGroup/ML-Research-Agent/README.md

 Mini versions of several tasks are also available for quick testing and development.

+Please find the full list of tasks along with their prompts and descriptions here: [ML-Research-Agent-Tasks](https://github.com/AlgorithmicResearchGroup/ML-Research-Agent-Tasks)

 ## Available Tools

 The AI Research Benchmark Baseline Agent comes equipped with a variety of tools to assist in different AI and machine learning tasks: